jonnor/idda-knitting-machine/README.md

 As a side-effect of developing, we're also creating replacement parts and modifications for existing commercial units, as well as tools that are useful for any kind of (circular knitting) machine.

+We've started reverse engineering and modified a commercial unit.
+Here the crank is 3d-printed, and a 3d-printed + laser-cut motor attachment has been added for automated knitting:

 ![Generic circular knitting machine modified for automation using 3d-printed parts](./doc/automated-machine-mod-small.png)